10th Regional Assembly of Murcia

-The 10th Assembly of Murcia is the current meeting of the Regional Assembly of Murcia, with the membership determined by the results of the 2019 regional election held on 26 May 2019.
+The 10th Assembly of Murcia was the meeting of the Regional Assembly of Murcia, with the membership determined by the results of the 2019 regional election held on 26 May 2019.
 The parliament met for the first time on 11 June 2019.
 According to the Statute of Autonomy of Murcia the maximum legislative term of assembly is 4 years from the preceding election.

 Election

 The 10th Murcian regional elections was held on 26 May 2019.
 At the election the Spanish Socialist Workers' Party (PSOE) became the largest party in the Assembly but fell short of a majority.

 History

 The new parliament met for the first time on 11 June 2019 and Alberto Castillo (Cs) was elected as President of the Assembly of Murcia with the support of PP and Cs.

 Deaths, resignations and suspensions

 The 10th Assembly of Murcia has seen the following deaths, resignations and suspensions: